 This again is one of those things that matter, all other factors being equal.

-So in short… no need to get an address closer to the city center, but if you’re close – well done and enjoy the benefits while they still count.
+So in short... no need to get an address closer to the city centre, but if you’re close - well done and enjoy the benefits while they still count.

 49) Local Area Code on My Business page

 This again is a relevancy factor.
-We’ve seen small differences between a 1300, 1800 and say a (07) for Brisbane area code.
-Again, it’s not a life changer, however for no extra costs it makes sense to simply use your local number in directories instead of your national 1300 of 1800 number.
+We’ve seen small differences between 1300, 1800, and say a (07) for the Brisbane area code.
+Again, it’s not a life-changer, however for no extra costs, it makes sense to simply use your local number in directories instead of your national 1300 or 1800 number.

 50) Quantity of Third-Party Traditional Reviews